tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Open the solution, [portfolio_planner_part_2.ipynb](Activities/09-Stu_Portfolio_Planner_Part_II/Solved/portfolio_planner_part_2.ipynb), and explain the following:

-* Filter the 10 stocks to just the noncorrelated stocks and stocks with positive Sharpe ratios.
+* Filter the 10 stocks to just the non-correlated stocks and stocks with positive Sharpe ratios.
 This is to maximize diversification of the portfolio—and, therefore, minimize volatility—and maximize the risk-to-returns ratio of the optimized portfolio.

 * Stock correlation describes the linear relationship between the returns of two stocks, and indicates whether returns of both stocks tend to move in tandem, inversely, or randomly (no correlation).